 What Is the Feast of the Seven Fishes?

-The special Italian holiday meal enjoyed on Christmas Eve is called The Feast of the Seven Fishes, Vigilia di Natale, or Vigil of the Nativity, in which participants await the midnight birth of the baby Jesus.
+The Feast of the Seven Fishes, Vigilia di Natale, or Vigil of the Nativity, is the special Italian holiday meal enjoyed on Christmas Eve in which participants await the midnight birth of the baby Jesus.

-This is a tradition in both Italy and Sicily and consists of at least seven fish-based dishes.
+A tradition in both Italy and Sicily, this meal consists of at least seven fish-based dishes.
 Usually, pasta is a favorite accompaniment for all of them.

-Feasting on fish and seafood is stopped just in time to attend Midnight Mass on Christmas Eve Night to celebrate Christ's birth.
+Feasting on fish and seafood ends just in time to attend Midnight Mass on Christmas Eve Night to celebrate Christ's birth.